y538t740/Allied-Global-Data-Analyst/README.md

 # Allied-Global-Data-Analyst
-This project is to a practice of my JavaScript and XML skills
+This project is a practice of my JavaScript and XML skills